bhargavvarmasagi/GDP-Team04/README.md

 Progress made on the Data Management Plan (10/11/2024):
 Completed a summary of essential data fields and created a client-friendly overview of the ER Diagram.
 Formulated data security measures centered on access control and encryption.
 Aligned functional requirements with data storage solutions to ensure they meet project objectives."

+Non-Functional Requirements (Iteration 2) Information Gathering:- (10/11/2024)<br>
+we are in the process of systematically collecting data and feedback to refine our non-functional requirements.
+This phase involves gathering insights on system performance, security needs, and uptime expectations from stakeholders, user surveys, and preliminary testing.
+This information will inform future iterations, ensuring our non-functional requirements are realistic and comprehensive in addressing potential challenges.